albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

 **This software is not completely reliable and tested!**

+Actually there are [some bans reported by users](https://github.com/pedroslopez/whatsapp-web.js/issues/1872), so use it at your own risk!!

 ## How to

-Download your relative OS .zip, decompress it, open a terminal in the folder and start the program (`index.exe` in Windows and `./index` in Linux; in Linux you may have to give execute permissions).
+Download your relative OS .zip, decompress it, open a terminal in the folder and start the program with `npm run start`, then follow the instructions.

 Numbers without country prefix fallback on the same country prefix of the sender number.

 :x: It is not able to send gifs and to send all the content of a folder.

-Ignore the warning on startup, it is not a problem.
+:x: It can only send videos with a maximum size of 16MB and documents with a maximum size of 100MB.

+:x: Temporarily videos are sent as documents (with 100MB limit).

 This is based on the beautiful [whatsapp-web.js node package](https://github.com/pedroslopez/whatsapp-web.js).

-## Build
+## Build (with CAXA)

 To create an executable in order to use it on a computer without Node.js installed.